Skip to main navigation Skip to search Skip to main content

 Research activity per year

 My research interests are at the meeting point between political theory and global development.
-I am interested in how (and to what extent) normative-political ideas such as justice and democracy apply in the context of development and aid, in the question of political realism vs. idealism, and in the various normative dilemmas inherent in development.
-I have related interests in the philosophy of social science, regarding the social ontology and causal status of relations, groups, and structure.
-My research interests strongly inform my teaching, which has tended to focus on the politics of development, democratisation, critical approaches to poverty, and research methods and theory.
+I am interested in how (and to what extent) normative-political ideas such as justice and democracy apply in the context of development and foreign aid, in the question of political realism vs. idealism, and in the various normative questions inherent in development and their practical ramifications in, for instance, democratic mechanisms and policy design.
+I have related interests in the philosophy of social science, regarding the meaning of social relations and structure.

 I am a political theorist interested in questions of development.
 As such, my research examines the two-way relationship between political normativity - ideas such as justice, democracy, and political realism/idealism - and development.

 Previously, at the University of Manchester, I was a research associate at the ‘Effective States and Inclusive Development’ research centre.
-My PhD, also at Manchester, was “Towards a relational approach to social justice: liberals, radicals, and Brazil’s ‘new social contract’.”
+My PhD, also at Manchester, was “Towards a relational approach to social justice: liberals, radicals, and Brazil’s ‘new social contract’.

 PhD Global Development and Political Theory, 2018, University of Manchester